mculinovic/EAGLER/README.md

 	git submodule update --init --recursive
 	make

-Running the `make` command will create 2 binaries, `debug/main` and `release/main`,the debug and the release version of the tool respectively.
-A specific version may be built by running `make debug` or `make release`.
+Running the `make` command without arguments will build the release version of the tool as the binary file `release/scaffolder`.

+To build the debug version of the tool use:

+	make debug

+To build both the debug and release versions use:

+	make all

+Once the release version has been build you may run the following command to install the tool to `/usr/local/bin`:

+	make install

+To delete all files generated during the build process, for both debug and release, use:

+	make clean

+To remove the installed executable use:

+	make uninstall

 ## Usage

+To run the tool please use the provided run script as show below:

 	./run.sh <ont_reads.fasta> <draft_genome.fasta> <output_file.fasta>

+The implementation will automatically detect the number of hardware threads supported by the system

 ###Arguments: